cicerokze/django-restapi/README.md

 $ source env/bin/activate  # On Windows use `env\Scripts\activate`
 ```

 3 - This project uses python-dotenv to manage its environment variables.
-To install python-dotenv run following command:
+To install python-dotenv run the following command:
 ```bash
 $ pipenv install python-dotenv
 ```